cansyl/ECPred/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Citation
+If you find ECPred useful, please consider citing our publication:

+Dalkiran, A., Rifaioglu, A. S., Martin, M. J., Cetin-Atalay, R., Atalay, V., & Doğan, T. (2018).
+ECPred: a tool for the prediction of the enzymatic functions of protein sequences based on the EC nomenclature.
+BMC bioinformatics, 19(1), 334. https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2368-y